 Key Industries Driving Nigeria’s Growth Right Now

-Nigeria is an active member of the economic community in the African and world stage which it has built up over years through its huge population, rich natural resources, and developing business environment.
-Out of the many issues that which the Nigerians’ economy has been known for, oil although still a main issue in the past has in recent years taken a back seat to a more complex and dynamic picture.
+Nigeria is an active member of the economic community on the African and global stage, a position it has built over the years through its large population, rich natural resources, and developing business environment.
+Among the many issues that Nigeria’s economy has been known for, oil, although still important, has in recent years taken a back seat to a more complex and dynamic picture.

-Many present day growth vectors in the Nigerian economy which were not before are very much a part of the present and also are in the process of transformation.
-From agribusiness to tech based companies we see a large scale shift in which once under performing or non existent sectors are now key players.
-In these we also see job creation at large scale and also a total restructure of how we as an economy function.
-In this we also see where we are at present and where we are heading.
+Many present-day growth drivers in the Nigerian economy, which were not as prominent before, are now very much part of the present and also in the process of transformation.
+From agribusiness to tech-based companies, we see a large-scale shift in which once underperforming or non-existent sectors are now key players.
+In these, we also see job creation on a large scale and a restructuring of how the economy functions.
+In this, we also see where we are at present and where we are heading.

 Overview of Nigeria’s Economic Landscape

 Nigeria has a wide and complex economy which includes both traditional and emerging sectors.
-In the past oil and gas were the main players in terms of government revenue and export earnings.
-But with the variable global oil prices and the issue of economic stability in play the country is now on a diversification path.
+In the past, oil and gas were the main drivers of government revenue and export earnings.
+But with volatile global oil prices and issues of economic stability, the country is now on a diversification path.

-Today in many fields we see economic activity.
-Agriculture which is very large in terms of the number of people it employs and issues of telecommunication and finance that are growing by huge amounts also see action.
-Industry, trade, and the creative sector also are in upswing.
-We are seeing that this is creating a more diverse economy which is at the same time becoming more resistant to shocks and more adaptable.
+Today, in many fields, we see economic activity.
+Agriculture, which employs a large number of people, and telecommunications and finance, which are growing rapidly, are all active.
+Industry, trade, and the creative sector are also on the rise.
+We are seeing a more diverse economy that is becoming more resistant to shocks and more adaptable.

 Key Industries Driving Growth